 - If you have multiple language options such as English and Spanish, mention this after identifying your business name but before the rest of your script begins.
 Don’t make a Spanish speaking caller listen to your entire list of menu options before receiving the prompt to change languages.

 - Keep things brief and simple.
 If you have more than five or six menu options, break them down into tiers that progress logically.
 And don’t get too wordy with your voice recordings such as saying “Please…” before every option – people value their time more than the manners of your machine.

-- Make it easy for people to reach a living, breathing representative.
-For as well-constructed as your auto-attendant or even IVR system may be, it won’t be able to address every caller’s circumstances and some people will inevitably benefit from speaking with a person sooner rather than later.
+- Make it easy for people using your auto-attendant to reach a living, breathing representative.
+For as well-constructed as auto-attendants or conversational IVR systems may be, they can’t address every caller’s circumstances and some people will inevitably benefit from speaking with a person sooner rather than later.

 - Similarly, don’t assume every caller can provide the number input to communicate with your auto-attendant – whether because of a disability or simply lacking the option on the device they’re calling from.
 Don’t hang up on them!
 Forward people to a live agent after a brief delay.

-- Personalize the tone of your auto-attendant so it matches your company’s culture.
-The answering service at doctor’s office shouldn’t sound the same as one at a youth apparel outlet, for instance – not just in their choice of hold music, but the actual personality of the voice recording.
+- Personalize the tone of auto-attendants so they match your company’s culture.
+The answering service at a doctor’s office shouldn’t sound the same as one at a youth apparel outlet, for instance – not just in their choice of hold music, but the actual personality of the voice recording.

 Despite the increasing trends for people to engage with businesses through new online channels, phone calls are statistically the most common way that customers make contact with companies for the first time.
 This first point of contact is crucial for establishing a strong impression and ultimately earning someone’s business.
 Configuring your auto-attendant with information that is up-to-date, helpful and respectful of people’s time is a great step toward demonstrating the professionalism of your organization, whether that’s a small business or enterprise operation.